TanVD/kosogor/kosogor/README.md

 `kosogor` is released to `plugins.gradle.org`

-To setup it just apply plugin:
+To set up it just apply plugin:

 ```
 plugins {